dominicsayers/dominicsayers.github.com/cv.md

   </ul>
 </ul>

 I led the engineering effort across multiple teams and represented the engineering community at executive meetings.
 While in this role I made improvements to the architecture & design process and began work on a series of KPIs to surface the progress we are making towards the organization's long-term goals.
 I helped the tech leads in engineering step up to full leadership roles by creating an engineering board where wider policy and strategy issues can be agreed.
-I put in place a squad-based structure which will allow us to build out the team from its current size to one an order of magnitude bigger.
+I put in place a squad-based structure which allowed us to build out the team from its original size to one an order of magnitude bigger.

 ### Principal Engineer (2019-2020)